Norwood Public Schools Bullying Information

 Reporting Option 3: (Online Anonymously): If a student or parent feels uncomfortable with options 1 and 2 and would prefer to file a bullying/cyber-bullying report anonymously, s/he can complete the Bullying Form (button below):

 This report will be sent electronically, and anonymously, to the school.
 If you are not sure about what school to send the report to, just take your best guess and it will be forwarded to the appropriate school for investigation.
+If you want, in lieu of submitting a paper report to your school, you have the option of including your name in the online report (where you report what the aggressor did).

 State of Massachusetts Bullying Law